 Digital imaging allows us to store patient images and enables us to quickly and easily transfer them to specialists or insurance companies.

 Bitewing x-rays (the four x-rays that show the area in-between teeth) should be taken yearly.
 Without them, there is no way to tell if decay is starting between your teeth.
 Decay can progress rapidly, unpredictably, and sometimes without any apparent reason.
 Skipping routine x-rays is a risk that is not worth taking.

 Details of Digital X-Rays:

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
-Digital X-rays results in 1/6th the radiation exposure to you as compared with film x-rays.
+Digital X-rays result in 1/6th of the radiation exposure to you as compared with film x-rays.

 Dr. Hill utilizes Intraoral Camera technology that helps enhance your understanding of your diagnosis.
-An Intraoral Camera is a very small camera which allows our practice to show you clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
+An Intraoral Camera is a very small camera that allows our practice to show you clearly, precise images of your mouth, teeth, and gums, in order for us to accurately make a diagnosis.
 Just as importantly, it allows you to clearly see where and why treatment is needed!
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!